-Meridian Lines: Contemporary art from the Museum of New Zealand Te Papa Tongarewa is Te Papa’s contribution to a major international art exhibition, developed to mark the reopening of the China Art Museum, Shanghai, in October 2012.
+Meridian Lines: Contemporary art from the Museum of New Zealand Te Papa Tongarewa was Te Papa’s contribution to a major international art exhibition, developed to mark the reopening of the China Art Museum, Shanghai, in October 2012.

 Meridian Lines features works by seven leading contemporary New Zealand artists: Ani O’Neill, Bill Hammond, Gordon Walters, John Pule, Michael Parekowhai, Ralph Hotere, and Yuk King Tan.
 All have been selected from Te Papa’s collection.